SalesAmerSP/SalesAmerSP_GitPolicy/README.md

 ### Other Environments
-I have added this section to describe how the CNF CoP will proceed on standing up other environments(i.e. Private Repository, Vendor specific testing based on CNF CoP Repository).
+I have added this section to describe how the SP will proceed on standing up other environments(i.e. Private Repository, Vendor specific testing based on a existing SP Repository).
 Most of these situations would require a *fork* of the original project.
 Meaning this new *fork* is a separate project being worked independently.

 - clone - I will contribute back into the same project repository
 - fork - I will make my own project repository in my own namespace and work on independent demo